-The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2021 and 2020 for assurance and related services rendered by it that are reasonably related to the performance of the audit or review of Pan American's consolidated financial statements, including fees for audit services not required to support the auditor's opinion on Pan American's consolidated financial statements, were approximately \$243,400 and \$34,400, respectively.
-The fees in both 2021 and 2020 also include amounts with respect to Pan American's Canadian Public Accountability Board fees that are remitted by Deloitte on behalf of Pan American.
+The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2022 and 2021 for assurance and related services that are reasonably related to the performance of the audit or review of Pan American's consolidated financial statements, including fees for audit services not required to support the auditor's opinion on Pan American's consolidated financial statements, were approximately \$287,300 and \$243,400, respectively.
+The fees in both 2022 and 2021 also include amounts with respect to Pan American's Canadian Public Accountability Board fees that are remitted by Deloitte on behalf of Pan American.